-It’s that time of year again for the Washington, Maryland and Virginia areas.
+It’s that time of year again.
 The recent rain and snow leaks into the underlying soil beneath the asphalt.
 The soil weakens and, next thing you know, there are miniature craters on the streets that are just waiting to damage your tires, rims, suspension, alignment or cause an accident.
 This is what residents are calling “pothole season.”

 Considering these dangerous road craters seem inescapable at times, counties have come together to find a solution.
 The damage caused from potholes can be pricey, but residents have the right to submit a damage claim to the proper transportation agency.